 What about modern and classic poetry?

 What’s the overall aesthetic or tone that you want for your blog?

-By thinking about these things, it will help you capture the essence of exactly what you want your new poetry blog to be.
+Thinking about these things will help you capture the essence of exactly what you want your new poetry blog to be.

-Take the time to brainstorm and try to come up with ideas that will accomplish that for you.
-Think through each of the questions so you can conceptualize your blog and give it a strong foundation.
+Take the time to brainstorm, write, and come up with ideas to accomplish that for you.
+Then, think through each question so you can conceptualize your blog and give it a strong foundation.